Circular business models create enormous value for companies and the planet.

 A diagram illustrating the circular economy process, starting from extracting raw materials, through production, distribution, retail, and user, with steps for parts harvesting, refurbishing, servicing, and recycling, emphasizing recycling to promote sustainability.

-Claims of circular busines are often widely exaggerated.
+Claims of circular business are often widely exaggerated.

 Circular business represents a clear departure from the traditional linear “take-make-dispose” economy.
 It designs systems in which materials, products and resources retain their highest value through repeated cycles of use, recovery and regeneration.